panzerdp/dmitripavlutin.com/posts/032-handle-undefined/index.md

 * `char`: the quote char, e.g. `'` (single quote) or `"` (double quote).
 Defaults to `"`.
 * `skipIfQuoted`: the boolean value to skip quoting if the string is already quoted.
 Defaults to `true`.

-Applying the benefits of the object destructuring, let's implement `quote()`:
+Applying the benefits of object destructuring, let's implement `quote()`:

 ```javascript
 function quote(str, config) {